Nibedita-karmokar/DAC-Layout-Generator-/README.md

 This code implements the methodology presented in:

-N. Karmokar, A. K. Sharma, J. Poojary, M. Madhusudan, R. Harjani, and Sachin S. Sapatnekar, "Constructive Placement and Routing for Common-Centroid Capacitor Arrays in Binary-Weighted and Split DACs", IEEE TCAD, 2023.
+**N. Karmokar, A. K. Sharma, J. Poojary, M. Madhusudan, R. Harjani, and Sachin S. Sapatnekar,** *Constructive Placement and Routing for Common-Centroid Capacitor Arrays in Binary-Weighted and Split DACs*, IEEE TCAD, 2023.

 The framework automatically generates common-centroid capacitor placements and routing solutions while considering matching requirements and routing constraints.